hhalim/Shift/README.md

 - Optional encryption for serialized data.
 - Run Shift Server in your own .NET apps, Azure WebJobs, or Windows services.

-The client library allows client apps to add jobs and send commands to Shift server to stop, delete, reset, and run jobs.
+The client library allows client apps to add jobs and send commands to Shift server to pause, stop, delete, reset, and run jobs.

 A simple example of adding a job:
 ```